nityambhargava/DataSci-ecom-project/README.md

 # **Customer Clustering and Insights Analysis**

+## NOTE: The inferences and analysis made by through the visualizations is located in ./reports/Analysis-data-sci-project

 ## **Project Overview**
 This project focuses on analyzing customer similarity data, conducting exploratory data analysis (EDA), and clustering customers using the K-means algorithm.
 The primary objective is to derive actionable business insights from customer segmentation and regional patterns to improve business strategies.